-The Company is managed under the direction of the Board currently composed of nine directors, eight of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-If all of the nominees named in this proxy statement are elected, eight of the Company's nine directors will be independent under Nasdaq Rules.
+The Company is managed under the direction of the Board, which is currently composed of eight directors, seven of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+If all of the eight director nominees named in this proxy statement are elected, seven of the Company's eight directors will be independent under Nasdaq Rules.
 For additional information on director independence, see "-Director Independence" below.

 Board members are expected to attend each Board meeting and each meeting of any committee on which such Board member serves and they are encouraged to attend the Annual Meeting of Stockholders.
-The Board met five times in 2017.
-Except as noted in the following sentence, each incumbent director attended at least 75% of the total number of meetings of the Board that were held during the time that he or she served on the Board and of each committee on which he or she served during fiscal 2017.
-Ms. Coy was appointed to the Board in March 2018 and was not yet a member of the Board in fiscal 2017; therefore, she did not attend any meetings of the Board during fiscal 2017.
-Each incumbent director who was a director at the time of the 2017 annual meeting attended the 2017 annual meeting, except for Mr. Holdsworth.
-Stockholders or other interested parties may communicate with members of the Board individually or with the Board as a whole by sending a letter to the appropriate director or the Board in care of the Secretary of the Company at the address shown below under "-Communications with the Board of Directors."
+The Board met five times in fiscal 2019.
+Each incumbent director attended at least 75% of the total number of meetings of the Board that were held during the time that he or she served on the Board and of each committee on which he or she served during fiscal 2019.
+Although the Company does not have a formal policy regarding attendance by members of the Board at the Company's annual meeting of stockholders, the Company encourages directors to attend.
+Each incumbent director who was a director at the time of the 2019 annual meeting attended the 2019 annual meeting.